-Pre-dental Education: A minimum of three years (90 semester or 135 quarter credit hours) from a regionally accredited college or university in the United States or Canada is suggested.
+Pre-dental Education: A minimum of three years (90 semester or 135 quarter credit hours) completed at the time of application from a regionally accredited college or university in the United States or Canada is suggested.
 Full time enrollment is recommended with an emphasis in the basic sciences.

 Foreign course work: Foreign course work will not be accepted.

 Community College Limitations: It is recommended that a student attend no more than one year at a community college.